![]() |

 Google Propelled By Quality In Q3 2006 Revenue and earnings leaped for Google in its financial third quarter as the company continued to reap billions from its online advertising business.

-Never Argue With The Data The Search, Aggregation and Syndication sector covered by analytics firm Outsell Inc include Google, Yahoo, and Microsoft; Outsell predicts they will be part of the total information industry's growth to $458 billion annually by 2009.
+Never Argue With The Data The Search, Aggregation and Syndication sector covered by firm Outsell Inc include Google, Yahoo, and Microsoft; Outsell predicts they will be part of the total information industry's growth to $458 billion annually by 2009.

-Yahoo Shells Out For Two Firms Facebook is not in Yahoo's M&A plans at the moment, as they instead make deals with two companies and focus on strengthening their advertising efforts.
+Yahoo Shells Out For Two Firms Facebook is not in Yahoo's M&A; plans at the moment, as they instead make deals with two companies and focus on strengthening their advertising efforts.

 MTV Answers Quizilla With Purchase Viacom continued its broadening of online appeal to younger Internet users as its MTV Networks division picked up Quizilla, a top-five destination for female teens.